amoghub/BlackJack/README.md

 ## Code and Design

 The player will go against the dealer, which has been desgined to know what the player has and when to start or stop dealing cards.
 The player is greeted with two cards to their hand, and two cards to the dealer.
 By pressing deal, the player is able to receive a card if they feel they are able to get closer to 21.
 The player has a total of 5 cards, and is able to see the total of these cards in the "Current Hand" label.

 Once the player is ready, they can hit the "Stand!" button to see who is the closest to 21.
+Player wins if dealer goes over 21, or if they are closer to 21.
+Dealer's total is also shown under their win label after each round is over.